CZ-NIC/convey/README.md

 Handsome feature if you're willing to use the Shodan API as our partner or to do anything else.

-## Usecase
+## CSIRT Usecase
 We are using the tool to automate incident handling tasks.
 The input is any CSV we receive from partners; there is at least one column with IP addresses or URLs.
 We fetch whois information and produce a set of CSV grouped by country AND/OR abusemail related to IPs.
 These CSVs are then sent by our OTRS via HTTP from within the tool.

 It is able to parse Apache log format files as well.
 It can bear ##.##.##.##.port format for ip address.
-If there is invalid lines, they will come to dedicated file to be reprocessed again.
+If there are some invalid lines, they will come to dedicated file to be reprocessed again.
 It connects to all whois servers I know.

 I've tried a file with 3,6* 10^6 lines (300 MB).
 First 600 000 took around 6 minutes to analyze, the rest around two minutes.
 It asked 369× arin server and 709× ripe server.
 There were only 960 of unique IPs in 702 different IP prefixes.